JosephFrankFir/Tic-Tak-Toe/README.md

 ```

 # How to run the game (In windows)
-First you have to run "Run-This-If-You-Use-Windows-Run-in-admin.bat"
+First you have to run "Run-This-If-You-Use-Windows-Run-in-admin.bat"(Installing Chocolatey)
+Disable Anti virus if it blocks the program
 ```sh
 make windows
 ```